Compton's Most Wanted: Formation and early years

 C.M.W. included rappers MC Eiht, Tha Chill, DJ Mike T, and producers DJ Slip and The Unknown DJ.

-In the mid-1980s, founding members Tha Chill and MC Eiht were writing raps and recording demo tapes (also called "hood tapes") in their spare time while gang bangin' in their hood in Compton, CA. Tha Chill and MC Eiht chose to leave that street corner hustle scene in Compton and start making money in a legit but fun way when they saw their long time friend MC Ren of the multi platinum West Coast hip hop group N.W.A started to create a street buzz in the Los Angeles County area by releasing records along with Arabian Prince, Dr. Dre, Ice Cube, DJ Yella and Eazy-E. In 1987, while in Compton, The Unknown DJ was given one of these "hood tapes" by a friend and became interested in the diverse style and rhyme schemes of the "Compton's Most Wanted" rap group.
+In the mid-1980s, founding members Tha Chill and MC Eiht were writing raps and recording demo tapes (also called "hood tapes") in their spare time while still being involved in gang activity in their neighborhood in Compton, CA. Tha Chill and MC Eiht chose to leave that street corner scene in Compton and start making money in a legit way when they saw their long time friend MC Ren of the multi platinum West Coast hip hop group N.W.A started to create a street buzz in the Los Angeles County area by releasing records along with Arabian Prince, Dr. Dre, Ice Cube, DJ Yella and Eazy-E. In 1987, while in Compton, The Unknown DJ was given one of these "hood tapes" by a friend and became interested in the style and rhyme schemes of the "Compton's Most Wanted" rap group.
 The Unknown DJ then took the "hood tape" to DJ Slip in Gardena, a city just west of Compton, who at the time was the owner of Los Angeles County's largest DJ Rental business called "Music People - DJ4HIRE".

 In 1988, Compton's Most Wanted, under the production leadership of Terry "DJ Slip" Allen, recorded their 1st ever professional songs called Rhymes To Funky.
 It was one of the many featured songs on the "Sound Control Mob - Under Investigation" Compton compilation album on "Kru Cut / City Fresh Records", along with artist like: "Vanilla C", "PG 13" and "MC Looney Tunes A.K.A.
 MC Loon E Toons".
 This label was owned by Compton, CA. Executive producers Alonzo Williams A.K.A.
 "Grandmaster Lonz' of the World Class Wreckin' Crew and Charles Turner.

 In 1989, C.M.W. released their first single "This Is Compton" b/w "Give It Up" and "I Give Up Nothin'" (pt.
 1) on The Unknown DJ Los Angeles-based record label Techno Hop Records.
 Techno Hop Records label was primarily an Electro genre label, but thru the futuristic mind of The Unknown DJ, he single-handedly launched the legendary west coast gangsta rap genre with songs by Ice-T "6 In The Mornin'" and King Tee "Ya Better Bring A Gun" featuring Mixmaster Spade.
 In the middle of recording this maxi single "This Is Compton" b/w "Give It Up" and "I Give Up Nothin'" managing misunderstanding started to occur between DJ Ant Capone who, along with his father "Old Man Conway", were acting managers for C.M.W. on the "Sound Control Mob - Under Investigation" (Compton Compilation album) and The Unknown DJ.
 Soon after DJ Ant Capone choose to leave the group.